benhandy/workflow/README.md

 This portfolio contains notebooks and projects where I explore data analysis, data science, and data engineering

-I mostly use AWS suite for cloud hosting and python/SQL for extract, transform, and load (ETL) processes.
+I mostly use AWS suite for cloud hosting and python/SQL for extract, transform, and load (ETL) processes

-- My undergraduate education in political science introduced me to programming with R.
+- My undergraduate education in political science introduced me to programming with R
-- My professional background spans equity research, data science/analytics, and systems design.
+- My professional background spans equity research, data science/analytics, and systems design
-- I am interested in all stages of the data lifecycle and enjoy learning and problem-solving in my free time.
+- I am interested in all stages of the data lifecycle and enjoy learning and problem-solving in my free time

 ## Technologies